-This is where Mr. Michaelis would find legal knowledge helpful: The Supreme Court has held repeatedly that Article V consists of grants of enumerated powers to named assemblies (legislatures and conventions).
-As some very modern Supreme Court opinions make clear, Founding Era customs and understandings largely define the scope of the Constitution’s words and its grants.
+This is where legal knowledge becomes helpful: The Supreme Court has held repeatedly that Article V consists of grants of enumerated powers to named assemblies (legislatures and conventions).
+As a host of judicial decisions make clear, historical customs and understandings largely define the scope of the Constitution’s words and its grants.
 And while the courts have not always applied the Founders’ understandings to other parts of the Constitution, they have been generally reliable in doing so in Article V cases.

 So why does the language of Article V seem sparse?
 Because rather than re-state the obvious, the Framers focused on resolving uncertainties not resolved by existing convention practice.
 The words “application” and “call” sometimes were used interchangeably, so Article V distinguished them.
 In the Founding Era, moreover, a “call” could come from a state, Congress, or a prior convention—so Article V stipulated who did the calling.
 In Founding Era practice, a convention might be merely a proposing body or a deciding one.
 The Framers settled on the former.
 Article V also specified the ratification procedure and placed certain amendments off limits.

 By the way, Founding Era convention protocols did not go away after the Constitution was ratified.
 They remain much the same even today.
 The last general (national) multi-state convention, the Washington Conference Convention of 1861, proved their viability among large bodies and in times of extreme stress.
 Similar protocols governed the rival Montgomery Convention held around the same time, as well as the convention of western states held in 1922 and the state conventions that ratified the 21st amendment in the 1930s.